What is augmented reality?

 Many industries and manufacturers are adopting augmented reality because it drives operational efficiencies by reducing production downtime, identifying problems quickly, and keeping processes moving.

 Businesses that adopt augmented reality in manufacturing see an average productivity improvement of 32 percent.

 These are some of the key benefits AR provides in industrial and manufacturing environments:

 - Improved product development: Implementing AR during the design phase makes it possible for designers to respond to modern consumer demands for shorter product lifecycles and reduce costs associated with prototyping.

-- Simplified processes: Visualized workflows offering step-by-step instructions can support predictive troubleshooting while reducing mistakes that cause rework and speeding up complex assembly tasks for workers.
+- Simplified processes: Visualised workflows offering step-by-step instructions can support predictive troubleshooting while reducing mistakes that cause rework and speeding up complex assembly tasks for workers.

-- Streamlined warehouse management: AR can save time by managing inventory levels, guiding product picking, minimizing downtime by making it easier for technicians to diagnose and fix problems, and enhancing employee training.
+- Streamlined warehouse management: AR can save time by managing inventory levels, guiding product picking, minimising downtime by making it easier for technicians to diagnose and fix problems, and enhancing employee training.